jason-d-jones/PatchTST/README.md

 # PatchTST

-This is an offical implementation of PatchTST: "A Time Series is Worth 64 Words: Long-term Forecasting with Transformers." https://arxiv.org/abs/2211.14730.
+This is a fork of the offical implementation of PatchTST: "A Time Series is Worth 64 Words: Long-term Forecasting with Transformers." https://arxiv.org/abs/2211.14730.
+It has modifications to allow it to run.
+This repository is not maintained by the original authors.

 ## Key Designs